wp-plugins/booking/trunk/readme.txt

  * **New** Email template configuration about the approval of booking, which is sending to visitor, who made the booking.
  * **New** Email template configuration about the decline of booking, which is sending to visitor, who made the booking.
  * **New** Google Calendar Events importing.
 Activate and configure different parameters for the Google Calendar import.
- * **New** Activate auto-import of Goolge Calendar events during specific times.
+ * **New** Activate auto-import of Google Calendar events during specific times.
  * **Improvement** Do not show CAPTCHA in booking form at the "Add booking" page in admin panel, if the CAPTCHA activated.
- * Update of several screenshots in plugin  descrition.
+ * Update of several screenshots in plugin  description.
  * Support of WordPress 4.0
  * Updated Spanish translation, by Juan C.
  * Updated German translation by Andreas Dupp